bigtoga/Project3/README.md

 * What were the leading indicators?
 How could a savvy investor have predicted this?
 * What does global politics have to do with this price (Russia vs. Saudi's Arabia)?
 * What impact did COVID-19 have on already distressed prices?

+### Predicting the future (AI/ML)
-* (Machine learning / predicting the future) Do we expect a return to normalcy in Winter as more Americans will likely be at home and require heating from oil than likely ever before in history?
+1. Do we expect a return to normalcy in Winter as more Americans will likely be at home and require heating from oil than likely ever before in history?

-### Data authorities
-* Trading is done on New York Mercantile Exchange (NYMEX)
+2. Do we expect the price of oil to be impacted by re-opening the country?
+3. What impact would a second wave of covid-19 have on future oil after a rebound?
+4. Are certain parts of the country more important to an oil rebound than others?

 ### API possibilities
 * Yahoo Finance API